codecygen/035_Memories_Project/README.md

 This one is a container component which preserves all individial post messages

 /client/src/components/Form/Form.js
-This one handles the Form compoenent.
+This one handles the Form component.

 /client/src/App.js
 Form.js and Posts.js are sent to App.js